MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-prompt-objects/create-a-prompt-within-a-changeset.md

 ## Create a prompt using [POST /api/model/prompts](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Prompts/ms-postPrompt)

-You want to create a `"Call Center in USA"` prompt of an attribute element prompt under a specific folder in the Strategy Tutorial project.
+You want to create a `"Call Center in USA"` prompt of an attribute element prompt under a specific folder in the MicroStrategy Tutorial project.
 To create the prompt, you must submit the request body with the correct information.
 In `"information"`, provide the `"subType"`, `"name"`, and `"destinationFolderId"` for the prompt you want to create.

 If you are constructing the POST prompt request body based on the response of the GET prompt call of an existing prompt, be aware that any embedded objects (`"isEmbedded":true`) cannot be used to create a new prompt, as the embedded objects are only "local" to their owner.